aaronw1651/sep10-freedom-project-/tool/learning-log.md

   In this example is shown a Omni-man modal window(pop-up).
 I often had struggles with it not popping up at all.

 Challenges-
-Overriding Bootstrap's default styles to achieve custom designs without breaking responsiveness.
+Overriding Bootstrap's default styles to achieve custom designs without breaking responsivenes.
 Understanding the nuances of the grid system, especially when dealing with complex layouts.
 Making sure the components are accessible.